dpvreony/docfx-mermaidjs/README.md

 ## Introduction

-This DocFX MermaidJS plugin is a wrapper around the mermaid-cli NPM package
+This DocFX MermaidJS plugin is a wrapper around the mermaid-cli NPM package.
+It is aimed at doing build time generation of the mermaid diagram so:

+* The syntax can be validated at build time.
+* The image is only built once.
+* The image can be embedded in a pdf.

 ## Credits